wyhaines/docs-test/docs/introduction.md

 ---

-**As a permissionless, unlimitedly scalable, and privacy-enhancing interoperability protocol, Topos aims at giving back the control and freedom to service users and leading the way for a true open and decentralized Internet.**
+**As a permissionless, unlimitedly scalable, and privacy-preserving multi-chain protocol, Topos aims at giving back the control and freedom to service users and leading the way for a truly open, trustless, and decentralized internet.**

 ## How does Topos work?